denisecase/datafun-central/content/languages/julia/_index.md

 ## Free Resources for Learning Julia

-- [The Julia Language](https://julialang.org/): The official Julia website, with documentation, tutorials, and downloads.
+- [The Julia Language](https://julialang.org/): The official Julia website, with documentation, tutorials, and downloads
-- [Julia Academy](https://juliaacademy.com/): A collection of online courses and tutorials for learning Julia.
+- [Julia Academy](https://juliaacademy.com/): A collection of online courses and tutorials for learning Julia
-- [Learn X in Y Minutes - Julia](https://learnxinyminutes.com/docs/julia/): A quick reference guide for learning Julia syntax.
+- [Learn X in Y Minutes - Julia](https://learnxinyminutes.com/docs/julia/): A quick reference guide for learning Julia syntax
-- [Julia Observer](https://juliaobserver.com/): A curated list of Julia packages and libraries.
+- [Julia Observer](https://juliaobserver.com/): A curated list of Julia packages and libraries

 ## Julia Frameworks and Libraries